 V (s), the average value of state s.
 In practice, the discounted returns are used as an estimate of Q(s, a).
 Using this function versus discounted returns allows the agent to determine how much better its selected actions turned out to be than expected.
 This grants the algorithm the ability to focus on where the network’s predictions were lacking in precision.

 By bypassing the use of a GPU, or any other specialized hardware, this method was able to outperform the state-of-the-art algorithms in Atari 2600 applications making use of a single multi-core CPU, and mastered a variety of 2D and 3D games, including the exploration of 3D mazes purely from visual inputs.
-According to the article, it was its ability to train feedforward and recurrent agents as well as its success in discrete and continuous

-action spaces that makes it the most general and successful reinforcement learning agent to date.
+It is considered the most general and successful reinforcement learning agent to date.
 [1]

 In other articles such as Halici (2001), the use of random neural networks is proposed which differs from Q-Learning and temporal difference learning since it does not explicitly maintain estimates of reinforcements for each (state, action) pair.
-Such an estimate is somehow implicit in the connection weights.
 [2].

-Whereas in Lei et al. (2018), path planning for mobile robots is the motivation behind the study.
+The motivation behind the study in Lei et al. (2018) was path planning for mobile robots.
 Here, the application of a double Q- network (DDQN) created by DeepMind is used for a robot’s path planning in an unknown environment.
-To make due for the fact that conventional Q-Learning cannot effectively plan a path in random dynamic environment because of the lack of generalization ability and a large Q table and to tackle the issue of dimensionality in a high dimensional state space, the optimal action value function Q in Q-Learning can be parameterized by an approximate
+Here, the optimal action value function Q in Q-Learning can be parameterized by an approximate

-value function Q(s, a; θ) Q∗(s, a) where θ is the Q-network parameter [3].
-The introduction
+value function Q(s, a; θ) Q∗(s, a) where θ is the Q-network parameter.
+This approach is introduced to remedy the shortcomings of Q-Learning, namely lack of generalization ability and the fact that it requires the storing of a large amount of state-values among others.
+[3].

-of this weight allows for the fair evalution of the value of the policy at hand.

 Problem Description